nadezhda1120/ShowYou/README.md

-# Final project about StrypesLab course Python
+# Final project for StrypesLab course with Python